QOCO: A Quadratic Objective Conic Optimizer with Custom Solver Generation: Sparsity exploiting custom solver

 A concrete example of a custom linear algebra routine for matrix-vector multiplication is given by Listing \ref{lst:custom-matvec}, where the sparsity pattern of $A$ is fixed and defined in Equation \eqref{eq:toy-smpv}.
 Note that the custom routine only includes the necessary floating-point operations.
 Although Listing \ref{lst:custom-matvec} depicts Python code, the custom linear algebra routines in {\qococ} are in C.

-A drawback of these custom routines is that the amount of code generated increases with the problem size.
-As a result, the time to generate and compile {\qococ} can become burdensome as the problem sizes get very large.
+A drawback of these custom routines is that the amount of code generated increases with problem size.
+Consequently, both the time required to generate and compile {\qococ} and the resulting binary size increase for larger problems.
+On processors with small caches, such as the Raspberry Pi Compute Module 4, these large binaries can degrade performance due to increased instruction cache misses.
+This effect is discussed further in Section \ref{sec:numerical}.